martycheung/martycheung.github.io/index.md

 ### NRL DataJam 2019

 NRL DataJam is a hackathon held every year where teams are tasked with creating and presenting a Rugby League analytics solution to the NRL.
 The data provided includes game event data and player GPS positional data.
-In 2019, our team's solution was a tool which helps inform coaches whether to opt for the penalty goal (2pts) or to attack for the try (6pt potential).
+In 2019, our team's solution was a tool which helps inform coaches whether to opt for the penalty goal (2pts) or to attack for the try (up to 6pts).
 Against 9 other teams, our team was awarded 3rd place for our solution, which included a tableau dashboard tool intended for coaches.
 [Go to Repo](https://github.com/martycheung/NRL-DataJam-2019)

 <img src="images/datajam_tableau.png?raw=true"/>